Bar chart provides info on International graduates,Canadian universities,2001 and 2006

 The bar chart below shows the percentage of Canadian men and woman in different age groups who held gym memberships in 2015.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The chart presents changes in the percentage of students who recieved higher education in different Canadian provinces in 5 years between 2001 and 2006.
+The graph below shows the percentage change in the number of international students graduating from universities in different Canadian provinces between 2001 and 2006.

 A Canadian friend recently sent you a present by post.
 You want to thank him/her.